elliolir/WebVR-demo/README.md

 # WebVR-demo
 some WebVR stuff

-right now it's consist of lots of garbage but eventually it going to be nice tetris
+right now it consist of lots of garbage but eventually it going to be nice tetris